Zuulpongo/Zuulpongo/README.md

-## Hey 👋
+## Yo

-I am a primarily self-taught casual programmer.
+* I am a primarily self-taught programmer.
-I am experienced with the programming languages Zig, C++, and Lua.
+* I am experienced with the programming languages Zig, C, C++, Java, and Lua (I have touched on various other languages from time to time).
-I have also used luau (an extension of Lua) in Roblox Studio to create experiences.
+* I have also used luau (an extension of Lua) in Roblox Studio to create experiences.
+* I hate web development.
-I am particularly interested in game development and the design of programming languages.
+* I am particularly interested in game development and the design of programming languages.

 <!--
 **Zuulpongo/Zuulpongo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.